Our Affiliation with LECOM

 Admission Criteria for Lake Erie College of Osteopathic Medicine

-A select group of qualified students who meet and maintain the following criteria through our pre-medical and pre-health program are eligible to be considered for admission into LECOM's College of Osteopathic Medicine or School of Pharmacy.
+A select group of qualified students who meet and maintain the following criteria through our pre-medical and health-related professions program are eligible to be considered for admission into LECOM's College of Osteopathic Medicine or School of Pharmacy.

 Prospective students must:

 - Be accepted to Point Park University as a full-time student;

 - Have a combined SAT score (critical reading + math) of 1170 or better for the Medical 4+4: program; A combined score of 1240 is required on the SAT taken after March of 2016; For the Medical 3+4 program, an SAT of 1280 or higher (1340 on the new SAT) and a 28 on the ACT;

 - Have a cumulative unweighted high school grade point average of 3.5 or higher on a 4.0 scale, a 3.8 or higher unweighted high school GPA is required for the Medical 3+4 track; and

 - Agree not to apply to another medical school's program while enrolled in the early acceptance program with LECOM.

 Students who transferred are permitted provided that they have at least two full-time years remaining at Point Park.

 Admission to LECOM is subject to the applicant meeting the following minimum criteria: